 Sharma saw pain patients at the clinics in addition to her own allergy patients.
 She maintained a modest allergy practice and would sign patient procedure forms and superbills, falsely indicating that she had administered facet joint injections or other paravertebral injections when in reality she did not.
 She also prescribed the pain cocktail when she saw pain management patients.

 Nearly every patient was prescribed one or more controlled substances and put on a regimen of shots every two weeks.
 The patients were required to sign the medical progress and procedure notes in their patient chart to prove they were at the clinic and received the shots.
 Arun Sharma tried to convince all patients to have shots at every visit, but many of the patients did not want the shots every two weeks.
-For those patients who ultimately refused the shots, he regularly required the patients to sign the progress and procedure notes even though they received only a prescription for controlled substances and did not receive any injections.
+For those patients who ultimately refused the shots, he regularly required the patients to sign the progress and procedure notes even though they received only a for controlled substances and did not receive any injections.

 By the beginning of 2000, Arun Sharma had certain patients sign blank procedure/progress notes and then used those forms to generate a superbill in order to bill the insurance companies for injection procedures on days when the patient was not in the clinic.